+AS 2501, Auditing Accounting Estimates

+EVALUATING REASONABLENESS

-AS 2501, Auditing A ccounting Estimates EVALUATING REASONABLENESS AS 2501.11 Review and test management's process.
-In man situations, the auditor assesses the reasonableness of a accounting estimate by performing procedures to test the process used by management to make the estimate.
-The following are procedures the auditor may consider performing when using this approach: n ne ne a.
-Identify whether there are controls over the preparation of accounting estimates and supporting data that may be useful in the evaluation. b.
-Identify the sources of data and factors th management used in forming the assumptions, ar consider whether such data and factors a relevant, reliable, and sufficient for the purpos based on information gathered in other audit tests re se Consider whether there are additional key factors alternative assumptions about the factors. or d.
-Evaluate whether the assumptions are consiste with each other, the supporting data, releva historical data, and industry data.
-Analyze historical data used in developing the assumptions to assess whether the data comparable and consistent with data of the period. is
+AS 2501.11 Review and test management's process.
+In many situations, the auditor assesses the reasonableness of an accounting estimate by performing procedures to test the process used by management to make the estimate.
+The following are procedures the auditor may consider performing when using this approach: Issuer B

-AS 2501, Auditir under audit, and consider whether such data is sufficiently reliable for the purpose. f.
-Consider whether changes in the business or industry may cause other factors to become significant to the assumptions. g.
-Review available documentation of the assumptions used in developing the accounting estimates and inquire about any other plans, goals, and objectives of the entity, as well as consider their relationship to the assumptions. h.
-Consider using the work of a specialist regarding certain assumptions (AS 1210, Using the Work of a Specialist). i.
-Test the calculations used by management to translate the assumptions and key factors into the accounting estimate.
-AS 2501.12 Develop an expectation.
-Based on the auditor's understanding of the facts and circumstances, he may independently develop an expectation as to the estimate by using other key factors or alternative assumptions about those factors.
+- a.
+Identify whether there are controls over the preparation of accounting estimates and supporting data that may be useful in the evaluation. - Identify the sources of data and factors that management used in forming the assumptions, and consider whether such data and factors are relevant, reliable, and sufficient for the purpose based on information gathered in other audit tests. - c.
+Consider whether there are additional key factors or alternative assumptions about the factors. - d.
+Evaluate whether the assumptions are consistent with each other, the supporting data, relevant historical data, and industry data. - e.
+Analyze historical data used in developing the assumptions to assess whether the data is comparable and consistent with data of the period under audit, and consider whether such data is sufficiently reliable for the purpose. - f.
+Consider whether changes in the business or industry may cause other factors to become significant to the assumptions. - g.
+Review available documentation of the assumptions used in developing the accounting estimates and inquire about any other plans, goals, and objectives of the entity, as well as consider their relationship to the assumptions. - h.
+Consider using the work of a specialist regarding certain assumptions (AS 1210, Using the Work of a Specialist). - Test the calculations used by management to translate the assumptions and key factors into the accounting estimate.